apostrophecms/oembetter/README.md

 ## Changelog

+0.1.17: Facebook oembed filter works regardless of whether Facebook's API has been initialized yet or not.

-0.1.16: Built in filter that handles Facebook oembed responses
+0.1.16: Built in filter that handles Facebook oembed responses.

 0.1.15: whitelisted `facebook.com`, which has extensive oembed these days.